 Day 7: Spend a full day on game drives in Masai Mara National Reserve

 This day you will spend a full day in the Maasai Mara National Reserve with morning and afternoon game drives.
-The reserve offers one of the best opportunities to see cheetah and lions in Africa.
-A visit to this reserve in July will allow you the best chance to witness and watch firsthand as thousands of wildebeest migrate across the swollen crocodile infested Mara River.
+The reserve offers one of the best opportunities to see cheetahs and lions in Africa.
+A visit to this reserve in July will allow you the best chance to witness and watch firsthand as thousands of wildebeests migrate across the swollen crocodile-infested Mara River.